jordan-zav/jordan-zav/README.md

 - Developing practical computational tools for geological and mining applications
 - Sharing open repositories that support geoscience learning and experimentation

-## License

-This project is licensed under the GNU General Public License v3.0.
-See [LICENSE](LICENSE).